msmaitran/java-testingzoos/README.md

 ## Instructions
 Start with your zoo project:
 * Part 1 of zoo project is found here https://github.com/LambdaSchool/java-zoos
-* Part 2 of zoo project is found here
+* Part 2 of zoo project is found here https://github.com/LambdaSchool/java-exceptionalzoos

-* Provide complete test coverage for the application
+* Provide complete test coverage for the application by writing tests for the following
   * Unit testing for
     * Controllers
     * Services